zywczak/Snake/README.md

 # Snake
-Gra Snake z użyciem Pythona ze wzorcami projektowymi strategii, fabryki, memento, singletonem i podziałem na MVC
+A Snake game implemented in Python, utilizing design patterns such as strategy, factory, memento, singleton, and an MVC architecture.

 ## Snake
-Sterowanie:
+Controls:
-- strzałki
+- Arrow keys
-- Q - wyjście z zapisaniem stanu gry
+- Q - Exit the game and save its state
-- SPACE - przywrócenie stanu gry po włączeniu gry
+- SPACE - Restore the saved game state after starting the game

 ![Snake](https://github.com/zywczak/Snake/blob/main/Snake.png)

-## Autorzy
-Piotr Żywczak